Japanese School Lunch

 And I remember back in the day when I was going around teaching at several different junior high schools, I was always delighted to share in the school lunches with the children, and they were indeed delighted to have this novelty from a distant land sharing their lunch with them.

-Here’s a video of the Japanese children serving of each other the school lunch, and I’m sure you will admit, or maybe you’re thinking that your country might welcome Japanese style school lunch protocol.
+and I’m sure you will admit, or maybe you’re thinking that your country might welcome Japanese style school lunch protocol.

 I firmly believe, this is the way the Japanese are formulated to become meaningful members of our society, while building an innate sense of belonging to your own group, and this is done by “serving others”.